-In the oldest part of the record between 14400-~14000 cal yr BP, assigned to GI-1e (Bølling, ~14 050-14 650 cal yr BP), all proxies (pollen-based DJF and MJJA temperatures, GDD5, and spring onset estimates (Fig. 4) follow a comparable pattern of cool moderate temperatures during all seasons.
-A short pulses of cold conditions occurred between 14300-14400 cal yr BP and later, 13800 -13900 cal yr BP.
+In the oldest part of the record, between 14400 and \sim 14000 cal yr BP, assigned to GI-1e (Bølling, \sim 14050- 14650 cal yr BP), all proxies (pollen-based DJF and MJJA temperatures, GDD5, and spring onset estimates; see Fig. 4) follow a comparable pattern of cool moderate temperatures during all seasons.
+Short pulses of cold conditions occurred between 14300 and 14400 cal yr BP and 13800 and 13 900 cal yr BP.
 Since these coolings were short, the temporal resolution of our chronology is not suitable to determine the offsets in the seasonality changes between different proxies.
-The later cooling is interpreted to reflect the GI-1d (Older Dryas) phase (~13900-14050 cal yr BP) (Rasmussen et al., 2014).
-A gradual decrease in spring thermal conditions has been observed earlier in a GDD5 / spring onset reconstruction from the Schleinsee section in Southern Germany, where the early season/spring cooling during the Bølling culminates in the Older Dryas, after which the conditions improve again towards the Allerød (Wagner-Cremer and Lotter, 2010).
+The later cooling is interpreted to reflect the GI-1d (Older Dryas) phase ($\sim 13900-14050$ cal yr BP) (Rasmussen et al., 2014).
+A gradual decrease in spring thermal conditions has been observed earlier in a GDD5 spring onset reconstruction from the Schleinsee section in Southern Germany, where the early season and spring cooling during the Bølling culminates in the Older Dryas, after which the conditions improve again towards the Allerød (Wagner-Cremer and Lotter, 2011).
 Although the Schleinsee site is located much further to the south, the comparable records point towards a dynamic seasonality pattern during this period.

-The following warm period (Allerød) is characterized by a temperature increase occurring in all proxies.
-The summer-related proxies reveal peaks at ~13600-13700 cal yr BP with +12 °C pollen MJJA and +13.7 °C chironomid J. This initial peak is followed by a small decrease in the pollen based MJJA and GDD5 / spring onset data which is not picked up by the chironomid record.
-During the Allerød, B. nana disappears from the record while B. pendula and P. sylvestris become common in the macroremain record.
+The following warm period (Allerød) is characterised by a temperature increase occurring in all proxies.
+The summerrelated proxies reveal peaks at $\sim 13\,600-13\,700\,$ cal yr BP with $+12\,$ °C pollen MJJA temperature and $+13.7\,$ °C chironomid-inferred July temperature.
+This initial peak is followed by a small decrease in the pollen-based MJJA and GDD5 spring onset data that is not picked up by the chironomid record.
+During the Allerød, B. nana disappears from the record while B. pendula and P. sylvestris become common in the macro-remain record.
 This succession provides additional evidence for stable, mild conditions.